Top Tourist Attractions for Your Next Visit to Chandigarh

 Close to the Assembly Building, this is a monument that remembers and salutes the martyrs during the Punjab partition.

-During these times of IT expansion, this highly specialised technology park comes across as one of the most advanced IT destinations, offering world-class technology to an array of IT and BPO companies in the Union Territory of Chandigarh.
+This highly specialised technology park comes across as one of the most advanced IT destinations.
+It offerts world-class technology to an array of IT and BPO companies in the Union Territory of Chandigarh.

 Museums and Academies in Chandigarh are an important part of its rich cultural heritage and till date preserve its culture and art.
 Some of the well-known Museums & Academies in Chandigarh include –

-Chandigarh is a colorful city with a number of different shades and elements that make it an extremely livable city and an even more attractive tourist attraction.
+Chandigarh is a colourful city with several different shades and elements.
+These make it an extremely livable city and an even more attractive tourist attraction.

 There’s a lot to see and experience in Chandigarh.
 Are you ready?